BrunoTeixeira1996/gbackup/README.md

-# README

 gbackup is a go tool to help me backup useful information from various systems I am running.
-This could be something private but maybe this will help anyone or give an idea on how to backup stuff usyng go.
+This could be something private but maybe this will help someone or give an idea on how to backup stuff using go.

-The current backup plan is shown below but basicaly I backup the following:
+The current backup plan is shown below but I backup the following:
 - gokrazy perm partion (resides in gokrazy)
 - gokrazy data folder (resides in my personal laptop)
 - postgresql databases (resides in a LXC in proxmox)